-In this case with the error in payment, I cried and spent hours telling myself that I was not really worthy to be anyone’s boss.
+In this case, with the payment error, I cried and spent hours telling myself that I was not really worthy of being anyone’s boss.
 I just was not qualified.
 I had made a huge financial error.
 One that could cost me a lot of extra money I did not have.
 I started to doubt myself and my abilities.
-Failure does that to you, you begin to doubt who you are.
+Failure does that to you; you begin to doubt who you are.

-That kind of failure, especially careless failure will break your heart.
-If will cause you to cry.
-It will cause you to doubt yourself and your self worth.
-I don’t think any business school really teaches you how to deal with that kind of a constant emotional rollercoaster.
-Your staff makes a mistake and your customers complain to you and they may even tell you how you are absolutely useless, this kind of failure breaks your heart.
+That kind of failure, especially careless failure, will break your heart if it causes you to cry.
+It will cause you to doubt yourself and your self-worth.
+I don’t think any business school really teaches you how to deal with that kind of constant emotional rollercoaster.
+Your staff makes a mistake, and your customers complain to you, and they may even tell you how you are absolutely useless; this kind of failure breaks your heart.

 You Need to Make A lot of Sacrifices

-You cannot be a good boss or great boss without some kind of sacrifice.
-And most times this sacrifice is very painful.
+You cannot be a good boss or a great boss without some sacrifice.
+And most times, this sacrifice is excruciating.

-When you run your own company and if money is tight you pay your staff before you get paid.
+When you run your own company, and if money is tight, you pay your staff before getting paid.
 When someone does not show up to get the work done, you have to learn to roll up your sleeves to get the work done.
-If you need to see a client and you need to travel over a birthday or miss an important event you must be willing to do it.
+If you need to see a client and travel over a birthday or miss an important event, you must be willing to do it.
 If you travel internationally as I do, you will sacrifice your sleep and may need to learn to function with jetlag hanging over you.